-WIC provides prenatal breastfeeding education, breast pumps when needed, and, in some areas, peer counselors to support breastfeeding mothers.
+WIC provides prenatal breastfeeding education, breast pumps when needed, and peer counselors to support breastfeeding mothers in some areas.
+Regional Breastfeeding Liaisons (RBLs) facilitate seamless breastfeeding support by collaborating with health care providers, hospitals, employers and the community.
+To see if there is a WIC RBL in your region, contact your WIC Local Agency.
 To locate WIC sites in the area of your hospital, use the "Find a Local WIC Agency" search function, located on the WIC mobile website.